Strategic HR

 This is your overview of employment law developments that are in the pipeline, where you can learn what's happening, what might be happening and what isn't happening, as well as how you can start preparing for upcoming changes.

-As the Employment Rights Bill edges closer to becoming law, all organisations will need to adapt.
+As the provisions of the Employment Rights Act 2025 start to come into force, all organisations will need to adapt.
 But certain sectors and business types, such as SMEs, those with fluid or casual workforces and unionised environments, face the steepest learning curves.

-With the Employment Rights Bill likely to receive Royal Assent in the coming weeks, Caroline Green talks to a group of HR professionals from a variety of sectors, including HE and adult learning, transport, real estate, law and consultancy, to find out how organisations are feeling about it and to suggest some next steps of how to prepare for the Bill's different strands.
+In the run-up to the Employment Rights Bill receiving Royal Assent and becoming the Employment Rights Act 2025, Caroline Green talked to a group of HR professionals from a variety of sectors, including HE and adult learning, transport, real estate, law and consultancy, to find out how organisations were feeling about it and to suggest some next steps of how to prepare for the legislation's different strands.

-A vast amount of work is about to land on HR's desk when the Employment Rights Bill is passed later this autumn, and building strong relationships across the organisation is going to be key to implementing the legislation's various strands.
+A vast amount of work is about to land on HR's desk as the Employment Rights Act 2025 takes effect, and building strong relationships across the organisation is going to be key to implementing the legislation's various strands.
 Caroline Green asked a group of senior HR professionals for their top tips on creating bonds and influencing key stakeholders.

 Senior HR professionals hold influential positions within organisations, shaping culture, guiding talent and contributing to business strategy.
 But do they actually "call the shots" when it comes to organisational direction, or are they just there to carry out orders?